Recreational diving: Training standards

+Safety

 Risk

 Recreational scuba diving involves physical and psychological risks and therefore can be classified as an extreme sport.
 Fatality rates of 16.4 deaths per 100,000 persons per year among DAN America members and 14.4 deaths per 100,000 persons per year the British Sub-Aqua Club (BSAC) members were similar and did not change during 2000–2006.
 This is comparable with jogging (13 deaths per 100,000 persons per year) and motor vehicle accidents (16 deaths per 100,000 persons per year), and within the range where reduction is desirable by Health and Safety Executive (HSE) criteria.

-Data for 17 million student-diver certifications during 63 million student dives over a 20-year period from 1989–2008 show a mean per capita death rate of 1.7 deaths per 100,000 student divers per year.
+Data for 17 million student-diver certifications during 63 million student dives over a 20-year period from 1989 to 2008 show a mean per capita death rate of 1.7 deaths per 100,000 student divers per year.
 This was lower than for insured DAN members during 2000–2006 at 16.4 deaths per 100,000 DAN members per year, but fatality rate per dive is a better measure of exposure risk, A mean annual fatality rate of 0.48 deaths per 100,000 student dives per year and 0.54 deaths per 100,000 BSAC dives per year and 1.03 deaths per 100,000 non-BSAC dives per year during 2007.
 The total size of the diving population is important for determining overall fatality rates, and the population estimates from the 1990s of several million U.S. divers need to be updated.

 The most frequent root cause for diving fatalities is running out of or low on gas.
 Other factors cited include loss of buoyancy control, entanglement or entrapment, rough water, equipment misuse or problems, and emergency ascent, which is often a response to a breathing gas problem.
 The most common injuries and causes of death were drowning or asphyxia due to inhalation of water, air embolism and cardiac events.
 Risk of cardiac arrest is greater for older divers, and greater for men than women, although the risks are equal by age 65.

 Several plausible opinions have been put forward but have not yet been empirically validated.
 Suggested contributing factors included inexperience, infrequent diving, inadequate supervision, insufficient predive briefings, buddy separation, and dive conditions beyond the diver's training, experience, or physical capacity.